jeongyoonlee/data-science-career-development/README.md

 Any contribution and feedback will be appreciated.

-# Data Analytics
+# DATA ANALYTICS

 ## Career Advices

 ## Examples

-# Machine Learning Research
+# MACHINE LEARNING RESEARCH

 ## Career Advices